 If you fail to show hidden pictures on Mac with the solutions above, the last resort is to recover them with free Mac photo recovery software - iBoysoft Mac Data Recovery.

 With iBoysoft Mac Data Recovery, you can recover the disappeared pictures or videos in your SD card on your Mac, recover files disappeared from external hard drives, USB flash drives, and Mac internal hard drives, etc. It is fully compatible with macOS 10.15 Catalina/10.14 Mojave/10.13 High Sierra/10.12 Sierra and Mac OS X 10.11 El Capitan/10.10 Yosemite/10.9 Mavericks/10.8 Mountain Lion/10.7 Lion.

 How to deal with SD card not working or recognized on Mac?
 No matter what causes this problem, there are lots of potential solutions.
 You can begin by checking the connection and then try to repair the corrupted SD card.
 If your SD card is still recognized by Mac, you should format the SD card on Mac to see if this fixes your issue.

 If you experience any data loss issues during this process, the good news is that your data can still be recovered with iBoysoft Mac Data Recovery.
-This free Mac data recovery tool has the ability to recover deleted/lost photos from SD cards quickly and easily.
+This free Mac data recovery tool can recover deleted/lost photos from SD cards quickly and easily.

 Should you have another suggestion to fix SD card not working or recognized issue on Mac?
 Or have any questions when you are using iBoysoft Mac Data Recovery?
 Please feel free to contact us by sending an email.